Skip to content

 Theragun

-Theragun devices are renowned for their powerful percussive therapy, characterized by a higher amplitude and stall force designed for deep muscle penetration.
-Their unique triangular handle allows for multiple grip positions, making it easier for athletes to reach difficult areas like the mid-back o
+Theragun, pioneered by Therabody, is renowned for its high amplitude (16mm) and powerful stall force, designed to deliver deep muscle treatment.
+Its unique triangular handle allows for multiple grip positions, making it easier to reach difficult areas without assistance.

 Hypervolt